 Water stewardship is an intrinsic responsibility of a lakeshore community and the City of Woodland is fortunate to encompass not only miles of Lake Minnetonka shoreline, but also Lake Marion, Shavers Lake and multiple lush wetlands within its boundaries.
 For this reason, the City works closely with the agencies below on all matters that affect water quality in our area.

 Woodland prides itself on the healthy, lush tree canopy established in our city.
 To protect it, the City has adopted ordinances limiting tree removal and restricting clear cutting of vegetation.
 Woodland differs from many other suburbs in this regard.

 - Review Woodland Vegetation Alteration Ordinance before planning any work.
 If you have questions call the City Clerk or Zoning Coordinator.

 - Large landscaping projects may require a Vegetation Alteration Permit.
-Review plans with Zoning Coordinator before starting any work.
+Review plans with Zoning Coordinator before starting work.

-- A permit is required for
+- A Vegetation Alteration Permit is required for:

 - Any extensive vegetation clearing.